wp-plugins/blogger-to-wordpress-redirection/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Thats All!
 All traffic will start redirecting automatically!

-**Extra**
+**Extra Note:**
-In case you are interested in redirection code I used on my old blog, its [here](http://www.devilsworkshop.org/pub/redirect.txt)!
+* In case you are interested in redirection code I used on my old blog, its [here](http://www.devilsworkshop.org/pub/redirect.txt)!
 Trust me its one of the best! :-)

 In case you need more help, [visit plugin homepage](http://www.devilsworkshop.org/2008/01/19/blogger-to-wordpress-redirection-plugin-with-1-to-1-mapping-between-old-and-new-blog-posts/)!